 Who said we feed more than one brain?
-The butterflies.
+The butterflies, the stomach and head aches, inflammation, nausea, gastrointestinal issues, allergies, and many other common illnesses.

 Here’s how this breaks down.
 Our gut houses a system called the enteric nervous system.
 It communicates to our head brain feelings that exceed hunger.
 Our head brain directly communicates to our gut brain the conversion of sensations to feelings.
 This information exchange regulates hormone secretion.